hongsolo9/cybersecurity-assessment-guide/palera1n jailbreak.md

 2. Rerun the same palera1n command with the same options.

 Notes: For rootful jailbreak, it will take at least 15 minutes to build the fakefs.
 So let the phone run.

+## How to remove jailbreak

+A. For rootful jailbreak
+Get into terminal (on the mac) and run the following `cd palera1n`
+`./palera1n --force-revert -f`
+Follow on-screen instructions.
+Upon the phone rebooting, run `./palera1n --force-revert` one more time to remove the jailbreak completely.

+B. For rootless jailbreak
+Still in Terminal or go to Terminal (Finder > Applications > Utilities) `cd palera1n`
+`./palera1n --force-revert`
+Follow on-screen instructions.
+You may need to run `./palera1n --force-revert` one more time, after the first reboot, to remove the jailbreak completely.